Hong Kong: How is China's crackdown changing the city's identity? | DW | 03.12.2021

 For John, a 33-year-old resident of Hong Kong, he is already living in these "dark days."
 When describing how the situation in the city has changed in the 18 months since the law was passed, he used the words "depressing" and "hopeless."

-He also cited the continuing prosecutions of activists and the lack of transparency in the judicial process as reasons people have lost faith in the existing system.
+He cited the continuing prosecution of activists and the lack of transparency in the judicial process as reasons people have lost faith in the existing system.

 "While there are still critical discussions online or in public spaces, most of these conversations have become very coded, meaning people use very subtle metaphors to refer to things that they dislike or disagree with," said John, who asked that only his first name be used due to fears of retribution.

-Caster believes that one of the reasons people like John are scared to speak out or even talk politics in Hong Kong is that it remains unclear in the national security law what kind of speech, actions or expression could lead to arrest and possible life imprisonment.
+Caster believes that one of the reasons people like John are scared to speak out or even talk politics in Hong Kong is that under the national security law, it remains unclear what kind of speech, actions or expression could lead to arrest and possible life imprisonment.

-"That's the problem with the law itself," said Caster, "is that it's vague and broad and can effectively mean anything that the state wants it to mean."
+"That's the problem with the law itself," said Caster.
+"It's vague and broad and can effectively mean anything that the state wants it to mean."

-In a report documenting the impact of the law on media and internet freedom in Hong Kong published in October, Freedom House stated that the law has "rapidly transformed Hong Kong towards an authoritarian system, with serious implications for the future rights enjoyed by Hong Kong people."
+In a report published in October documenting the impact of the law on media and internet freedom in Hong Kong, Freedom House stated that the law has "rapidly transformed Hong Kong toward an authoritarian system, with serious implications for the future rights enjoyed by Hong Kong people."

-The report also stressed that while there has been an erosion of freedoms in Hong Kong, the territory still enjoys more freedom than any mainland city including some independent media outlets and an open internet where few sites are blocked.
+The report also stressed that while there has been an erosion of freedoms in Hong Kong, the territory still enjoys more freedom than any mainland city, with some independent media outlets and an open internet where few sites are blocked.

 John has witnessed firsthand how these laws have altered the character of the city, as self-censorship on encrypted messaging apps like WhatsApp or in public spaces becomes the norm.